asreview/asreview/docs/source/simulation_study_results.rst

 To provide insight in how much screening effort ASReview could potentially save, seven ASReview models were simulated on six existing systematic review datasets.
-In short, for all six datasets ASReview could have saved at least 60% of screening effort (e.g. WSS95% was < 40%).
+In short, for all six datasets ASReview could have saved at least 60% of screening effort (e.g. wss/@95% was > 40%).
 For some datasets, ASReview was even able to detect 95% of relevant publications after screening only 5% of relevant publications.

 Datasets
 --------

-Datasets were collected from the fields of medicine (Cohen et al. 2006;
+To assess generalizability of the models across research contexts, the models were simulated on data from varying research contexts.
+Data were collected from the fields of medicine (Cohen et al. 2006;
-Appenzeller‐Herzog et al. 2019), virology (Kwok et al. 2020), software engineering (Yu, Kraft, and Menzies 2018), behavioural public administration (Nagtegaal et al. 2019) and psychology (van de Schoot et al. 2017), to assess generalizability of the models across research contexts.
+Appenzeller‐Herzog et al. 2019), virology (Kwok et al. 2020), software engineering (Yu, Kraft, and Menzies 2018), behavioural public administration (Nagtegaal et al. 2019) and psychology (van de Schoot et al. 2017).
 Datasets are available in the `ASReview systematic review datasets repository <https://github.com/asreview/systematic-review-datasets>`__.

-Data were preprocessed from their original source into a test dataset, containing title and abstract of the publications obtained in the initial search.
+The data were preprocessed from their original source into a dataset containing title and abstract of the publications obtained in the initial search.
 Candidate studies with missing abstracts and duplicate instances were removed from the data.
 All test datasets consisted of